ARAnextg/5G_prototype/docs/source/module_2_signal_processing/wikipages/wikipage_1.rst

 .. figure:: /images/timedomain.PNG

 The uses of DFT and FFT are most prominent in the capture and output of signal waveforms.
 The above figure depicts the difference between DFT and other Fourier transform time signal representations.
 Samples can be taken with N defined points, typically done in fourier, fast fourier, and series or on a continous interval.
 Periodic sampling is a result of repeating the interval of N points continuously as shown in the figure.
 DFTs are the only transforms to display periodic signals in both time and frequency domains.
+Most signals used in signal processing applications, however, are not periodic.
+With the above figure showing the difference between DFT and alternative transforms, the table below outlines the common properties across the family of transforms and how they are used in signal processing.

 .. list-table:: **Fourier Properties**
    :widths: 25 75